-- > The first two statements are academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - > The remaining statements are fund financial statements that focus on individual parts of the Academy, reporting the Academy's operations in more detail than the academy-wide statements. - > The governmental funds statements tell how basic services like regular and special education were financed in the short-term as well as what remains for future spending. - > Fiduciary funds statements provide information about financial relationships in which the Academy acts solely as a trustee or agent for the benefit of others.
+- The first two statements are Academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the Academy, reporting the Academy's operations in more detail than the Academy-wide statements. - > The governmental funds statements tell how basic services like regular and special education were financed in the short-term as well as what remains for future spending.

 The financial statements also include notes that explain some of the information in the statements and provide more detailed data.
+The statements are followed by a section of required supplementary information that Figure A-1

+Organization of West Michigan

+Academy of Environmental

+Science

-The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the Academy's budget for the year.
+further explains and supports the financial statements with a comparison of the Academy's budget for the year.
 Figure A-1 shows how the various parts of the annual report are arranged and related to one another.